NCAR/CAM-chem/docs/map_plotting.md

 # Plot Maps

-This section describes some ways to plot model output as map contour plots.
+This section describes some ways to plot model output on maps.

 | <!-- -->| <!-- --> | <!-- --> |  <!-- --> |
 |:-------------:|:-------------:|:-------------:|:-------------:|